-Dirty Harry “aka Charalampos Kydonakis” has said that he uses flash because it is the only way for him to control the light on the streets.
+Dirty Harry “aka Charalampos Kydonakis” has said that he uses flash because it is “the only way for him to control the light on the streets“.
 I think this is probably the best short summary of why you should consider using flash.
-Admittedly, there are lots of different aspects and effects that you can create via this ability to control light.
+This ability to control the light means there are lots of different aspects and effects that you can create.

 - you can pick out details in shadows, when shooting towards the sun or in high contrast scenes

 - you can shoot at slower apertures and so get more details in focus

 - you can capture an instant moment, even at night

 - flash light is “harsh” not soft and creates a distinct style

 - flash helps subjects standout from backgrounds

 - you can freeze a subject while having a blurred background

 There are more personal reasons for using flash but these are probably some of the core reasons.